Hamza-Mandviwala/mongodb/README.md

     kubectl create secret generic --from-literal=DB_HOST=localhost --from-literal=DB_PORT=27017 --from literal=DB_DATABASE=sample --from-literal=DB_USERNAME=sample --from-literal=DB_PASSWORD=any_password@123

-Step 3 - Create the prerequisit objects to so that they can be used by the Ingress Resource we create at a later step:
+Step 3 - Create the prerequisite objects to so that they can be used by the Ingress Resource we create at a later step:

    Namespace :